danmorrison/danmorrison.github.io/_posts/2017-04-25-manual-of-epictetus.md

 > It does not owe shoes to the blacksmith or arms to the shoemaker; it is sufficient if each man fulfils his own function.
 > Would you do it no good if you secured to it another faithful and modest citizen?
 > <br /><br />
-> 'Yes.'
+> "Yes."
 > <br /><br />
 > Well, then, you would not be useless to it.
 > <br /><br />
-> 'What place then shall I have in the city?'
+> "What place then shall I have in the city?"
 > <br /><br />
 > Whatever place you can hold while you keep your character for honour and self-respect.
 > But if you are going to lose these qualities in trying to benefit your city, what benefit, I ask, would you have done her when you attain to the perfection of being lost to shame and honour?